interledgerjs/ilp/docs/README.template.md

 This is a low-level interface to ILP, largely intended for building ILP into other [Application layer](https://github.com/interledger/rfcs/tree/master/0001-interledger-architecture) protocols.

-#### The ILP Client does:
+#### The ILP Client includes:

-* Generate [Interledger Payment Requests](https://github.com/interledger/rfcs/blob/master/0011-interledger-payment-request/0011-interledger-payment-request.md) on the receiving side, including handling [Crypto Condition](https://github.com/interledger/rfcs/tree/master/0002-crypto-conditions) generation and fulfillment)
-* Generate shared secrets for PSK transport, and then use the shared secret to generate and fulfill payments.
-* Pay for payment requests on the sending side
+* [Interledger Payment Request (IPR)](#interledger-payment-request-ipr-transport-protocol) Transport Protocol, an interactive protocol in which the receiver specifies the payment details, including the condition
+* [Pre-Shared Key (PSK)](#pre-shared-key-psk-transport-protocol) Transport Protocol, a non-interactive protocol in which the sender creates the payment details and uses a shared secret to generate the conditions
-* Quote and send payments through multiple ledger types (using [`ilp-core`](https://github.com/interledgerjs/ilp-core))
+* Interledger Quoting and the ability to send through multiple ledger types using [Ledger Plugins](https://github.com/interledgerjs?utf8=✓&q=ilp-plugin)

 #### The ILP Client does **not** handle:

 * Account discovery
 * Amount negotiation
 * Communication of requests from recipient to sender

-For a higher-level interface that includes the above features, see the [Wallet Client](https://github.com/interledgerjs/five-bells-wallet-client).

 ## Installation